Community Resources

 Logisitcare/Medicaid Health Plan (MHP Transportation) – Non-emergency Medicaid transportation (NEMT) services for people living in Wayne, Oakland and Macomb counties.

 Smart ADA Application – SMART provides Americans with Disabilities Act (ADA) service for people with disabilities.
+Visit: www.smartbus.org or call the phone number on the back of your health insurance card.
+Many health plans offer free rides to appointments.

 American Cancer Society Transportation Program – American Cancer society offers free rides to and from treatment for people with cancer.